allegro-agh-2022/Projekt-AF-KW-MM/README.md

 1. In services  directory create directory with service source code and build tool files.
 2. In service directory create Dockerfile that builds image of this service.
+3. Add service to docker-compose file in root directory.
+4. Add configuration to api gateway.
-3. Add service name to strategy.matrix.Services in build-services, test-services, and snyk testing in build-and-push-to-prod and build-and-test-app workflows.
+5. Add service name to strategy.matrix.Services in build-services, test-services, and snyk testing in build-and-push-to-prod and build-and-test-app workflows.
-4. Add loading build folder in load-builds action (.github/actions/load-builds).
+6. Add loading build folder in load-builds action (.github/actions/load-builds).
 Just copy one of previous ones and change name.
-5. Add service to docker-compose file.

 ### Virtual machine with application